 Coffee is served from 10.30am with the Dance Session running from 11am - 12 noon.

 The cost is £5 per person to pay for room hire and refreshments.

 Please ring Natalie, before visiting the session on 07723 452673 to check on availability.

 We have limited funds available to provide Respite Care if certain criteria are met.

 Newsletters can be read and downloaded from our website.

-Or they can be collected at our monthly Saturday meetings.
+Newsletters can also be collected at either of our monthly meetings.

 Annual Programme of Events